Kankarollo/GuestsOrganizer/README.md

 Program inspired by a problem of distributing guests at any type of parties (weddings, baptism, communions etc...)

-Made in C# .NET WPF, individual project for didacting and purposes.
+Made in C# .NET WPF, individual project, made mainly for didacting purposes.  <Maybe someday it'will help someone>

 Features of program:
 -Loading guests from database (At the beginning from text file, later sql...>